 Can I turn this into a smoothie bowl?

-Yes you can!
-Just reduce the non-dairy milk until you have just enough milk to blend and get a nice thick consistency.
-Add your desired toppings and enjoy!
+Yes!
+Just reduce the non-dairy milk until you have just enough milk to blend and have a thick consistency.

 Peanut butter and jelly smoothie in a glass, topped with fresh berries